 You must first determine which alleles from each parent meet up in each box to figure out what belongs in that box.
 If you look at the box on the top left, for example, you’ll notice that there is RR inside the box.
 That is, both the R from the male and the R from the female met up inside that box.
 The same process should be followed for the remaining three boxes.

 Other Related Terms

-You should be able to understand and apply the following terms in order to have a better understanding of genetics:
+You should be able to understand and apply the following terms to have a better understanding of genetics: